acid-info/logos.co/technology/blockchain.md

 ### Use cases

-The main use case of the blockchain infrastructure is to provide support for bootstrapping and maintaining **Common Interest Communities (CIC)**.
+The main use case of the blockchain network infrastructure is to provide support for bootstrapping and maintaining **Common Interest Communities (CIC)**.
 CICs have the following key characteristics:

 -   We expect the range of network sizes to be wide.
 We can expect some CICs to be in the scale ~10 nodes, while others could (potentially) scale up to current blockchain limits.
 -   CICs will have varying degrees of inter-communication.
 Some will be existing in relative isolation (ie. no communication), while others could be very interdependent.